pc-89/Git-Repo-Demo/README.md

 # Git-Repo-Demo

 This is my first git repository example.
 <br>
-I am trying to learn
+I am trying to learn git